The best Amazon Prime Day early access deals for 2023 | Engadget

 Apple iPad (9th gen)

 The 64GB model of Apple's 9th-gen iPad is down to $250 at Amazon, matching the lowest price we've tracked.
-You should see the full discount at checkout.
+You'll see the price listed as $279 and an additional $29 discount will apply at checkout.
 Apple normally sells the device for $329, though we've seen it retail closer to $275 in recent months.
 This is the budget pick in our iPad buying guide: It lacks the accessory support, thinner bezels and laminated display of the iPad Air, but it's by far the most affordable route into iPadOS, and it remains fast and comfortable enough for casual reading, streaming and gaming.
 It's also the only current iPad with a headphone jack.

 Apple MacBook Air M1